Antarctica Photography Expedition 2022 with Daniel Kordan and Iurie Belegurschi

 Features of the Greg Mortimer ship

-This expedition is designed to maximise your time in Antarctica and South Georgia, utilising a fly and sail experience between Punta Arenas and King George Island that results in less travel overall during the round-trip to and from our destination.
+This expedition is designed to maximize your time in Antarctica, utilizing a fly-and-sail experience between Punta Arenas and King George Island that results in less travel overall during the round-trip to and from our destination.

 During this expedition, the Greg Mortimer will be your home away from home.
 As such, it has been designed to meet your every need during your adventure to Antarctica!